Certain major items of tackle, including design and modification, are detailed on this page.

 Latest acquisition is a Aqua Fast & Light Mk.II 55" brolly.
 This is brilliant and great quality.

 I also HAD a Badger 60" with sides if I tended to overnight it, and wanted that bit more room.
 Also when I fished with my best mate and we shared a peg and a brolly, this was just that bit bigger.
 BUT this fell apart one day when I opened it out (after 10+ years of use) and was confined to the bin.
-I replaced it with a Korum graphite as I needed it on the day (although it has no sides and I find it a bit small for my size), but I have not used it since.
+I replaced it with a Korum graphite as I needed it on the day (although it has no sides and I find it a bit small for my size), but I have not used it since so I sold it on.

 I had just two bags - one is a 15 ltr Wychwood shoulder bag, the second is a 55 ltr Chub rucksac (soon to be sold) as I prefer a carryall rather than a rucksac.